 How to Become a Professional Trader

 Also, it's important to be realistic about this profession.
-There is no perfect method of trading that solely produces winning results.
-However, if you practice recognizing information that is accurate from that which is incorrect or misleading, you can spend most of your time focusing on information that will make you a more efficient trader.
+There is no perfect method of trading that consistently produces only winning results.
+However, if you practice learning to discriminate accurate information from that which is incorrect or misleading, you can spend most of your time focusing on information that will make you a more efficient and profitable trader.

 The exchanges themselves provide traders with most of the market basics.
 For example, the New York Stock Exchange and NASDAQ provide educational resources on how the stock market operates through the main menus on their websites.
 The Chicago Mercantile Exchange does this for futures and the Chicago Board Options Exchange does the same for those wanting to learn about options trading.

 When learning the basics, traders determine if they want to trade stocks, futures, options or forex trading.
 Upon making this choice, they can then delve deeper into the trading basics specific to that market.

 For example, a new options trader needs to learn about options Greeks, which help determine the price of an option.
 Those interested in futures trading need to learn about ticks, points, and the various specifications for each futures contract they may want to trade.
 Stock traders need to learn how to short sell, how dividends work, and the differences between pre-market trading and trading during normal hours.
 Forex traders need to learn about pip values and daily rollover rates.

 Trading Systems and Techniques

-The next step is to learn strategies that will produce a profit in that market.
+The next step is to learn strategies that will produce a profit in whatever market you want to trade.
 Such strategies are subjective, which means the source of the information matters.
 Free resources may provide generic strategies that worked at one time, but no longer work.

 Finding viable strategies requires much more research and verification than learning trading basics.
 When learning strategies, review charts and look for examples of the strategy at work.
-If it seems it could be profitable on your own little real-world test, then continue investing some time in the method.
+If it seems it could be profitable on your own small real-world test, then continue investing some time in the method.
 If not, leave the method alone.

 The best method of learning a trading technique is to find a professional trader that will teach you their trading technique.
 Some professional traders offer websites or books highlighting their methods.
-They may also provide personal mentoring, which is the most direct approach for learning how to trade.
+They may also provide personal mentoring, which is the most direct approach to learning how to trade.

-Many professional traders develop their own trading methods by looking at charts, noticing certain patterns or tendencies, and then developing a system that exploits those tendencies.
+Many professional traders develop their own trading methods by continually studying charts, noticing certain patterns or tendencies, and then developing a system that exploits those tendencies.
 This may take months or even years of testing before the trader finds a viable method that produces profits consistently.

 You don't need to win every trade to produce a good living.
 What is required, though, is implementing your method nearly perfectly.
 This is within your control, while results are not.
 If you do the right thing, favorable results are more likely.
 Doing the right thing is following the methods you have learned and opted to use.

 As a trader progresses and gains more experience, they will likely find ways to improve their strategies or notice other market tendencies that can be exploited if another strategy is formulated.
 A successful trader may also find that a strategy that once worked is no longer performing well.
 In this way, a trader is always learning from their experiences and trying to find better ways of performing their job.
 They are simply adapting to changes in the market that may make current strategies obsolete but provides an opportunity for a new strategy to be deployed.